RobertZetterlund/intro-to-ai/assignment1/report.md

 ## Question A - Which countries have a life expectancy higher than one standard deviation above the mean?

-The countries that in 2017 had a life expectancy higher than one standard deviation above the mean were:
+Out of the 182 entities examined, the following had a life expectancy higher than one standard deviation above the mean:

 - Anguilla
 - Australia